LivCodes/lecture-history-F2020/063-post-fetch/README.md

 * `headers` are same as GET for this API
 * `body` is data we want to send to the server to complete our request!!!!

-## Let's make a POST fetch to create a new Gist Comment?
+## Let's make a POST fetch to create a new Gist Comment

 ## How do you have error validation?